btwonion/better-boat-movement/readme.md

 </details>

 ## Note
-Before v1.1.1 it is possible, that you can get flagged on multiplayer servers with anti-cheat.
+Prior to v1.1.1 it is possible to get flagged by anti-cheat on multiplayer servers.
-Please use v1.1.1 or higher to stay on the safe side.
+Please use v1.1.1 or higher to be on the safe side.

 ### Other
 ⚠️ The development version is always the latest stable release of Minecraft.